perladvent/perldotcom/content/article/_pub_2005_02_17_3d_engine.md

       "perl-opengl",
       "perl-sdl"
    ],
-   "title" : "Building a 3D Engine in Perl, Part 3", "authors" : [
-      "geoff-broadwell"
-   ],
-   "categories" : "Games",
    "date" : "2005-02-17T00:00:00-08:00",
-   "thumbnail" : null,
-   "image" : null
+   "image" : null,
+   "title" : "Building a 3D Engine in Perl, Part 3", "categories" : "games"
 }

-This article is the third in a series aimed at [building a full 3D engine in Perl](/pub/au/Broadwell_Geoff).
-The [first article](/pub/a/2004/12/01/3d_engine.html) started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
-The [second article](/pub/a/2004/12/29/3d_engine.html) followed with a discussion of time, view animation, SDL events, keyboard handling, and a nice chunk of refactoring.
+This article is the third in a series aimed at [building a full 3D engine in Perl](/authors/geoff-broadwell).
+The [first article](/pub/2004/12/01/3d_engine.html) started with basic program structure and worked up to displaying a simple depth-buffered scene in an OpenGL window.
+The [second article](/pub/2004/12/29/3d_engine.html) followed with a discussion of time, view animation, SDL events, keyboard handling, and a nice chunk of refactoring.

-*Editor's note: see also the next article in the series, [profiling your application](/pub/a/2005/08/04/3d_engine.html).*
+*Editor's note: see also the next article in the series, [profiling your application](/pub/2005/08/04/3d_engine.html).*

 Later in this article, I'll discuss movement of the view position, continue the refactoring work by cleaning up `draw_view`, and begin to improve the look of our scene using OpenGL lighting and materials.
 Before I cover that, your feedback to the previous articles has included a couple of common requests: screenshots and help with porting issues.
 If you're having problems running SDL\_Perl and the [sample code](/media/_pub_2005_02_17_3d_engine/perl_opengl_3_examples.tar.gz) from these articles on your system, or might be able to help the Mac OS X and Win32 readers, take a look at the next section.
 Otherwise, skip down to the [Screenshots](#Screenshots) section, where the main article begins.